parvezs27/Excel-Clothing-Store-Analysis/README.md

 - Formatted the Y axis for Sales and used the Format Code 0.00,, "M", this is to remove lengthy numbers and make the values easier to read, whilst decluttering the chart.
 - Gave the chart a title so the read knows what information the chart is displaying.

-3. Who purchased more, men or women?
+3. Who generated the most sales, men or women?

 Here we can utilise a couple of different charts, we can use a bar chart as before, with horizontal or vertical bars.
 Or, we can use a pie chart.
 Generally, pie charts are frowned upon and not considered best practice, as it can be difficult to intepret the values of the slices in comparison to other slices of the pie when you've got multiple thin slices.
 However, to provide the audience with a quick, general sense of the part to whole relationship of your data, where you don't have many precise slices, pie charts a good option.
 Since we only have men and women we are comparing, we'll utilise a pie chart.
 Below is our final chart.